aishieee/p5-heritage-housing/README.md

 A single numerical value = the predicted house sale price

+## Business Value

+Building this regression model benefits the client by enabling:

+- Accurate sale price estimates for the four inherited houses
+- Evidence-based Understanding of which features influence property value the most
+- Better decision-making when selling or investing in properties
+- A tool to assess the value of any additional property through the dashboard

+This ensures the client has a reliable, data-driven tool rather than relying on guesswork.

 ## Dashboard Design

 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.